megumi-mori/SimplyFire-beta/docs/source/plugin_gui/navigation.rst

 Navigation Plugin
 =================
-The purpose of this plugin is to provide quality-of-life improvements to easily navigate the trace plot.
+The purpose of this plugin is to provide ease of use improvements to navigate the trace plot.

 .. figure:: /_static/img/navigation.png